Christ's College, founded in 1505, is centrally located and offers accommodation in an historic setting.

 Address: Christ’s College, St. Andrew’s Street, Cambridge CB2 3BU.

 After 11pm a night Porter is on site to deal with emergencies.
-The Porters' will be pleased to store your baggage following check out whilst you have a last look around the City.
+The Porters will be pleased to store your baggage following check out whilst you have a last look around the City.

-We regret there is NO parking at College.
+It is regretted there is NO parking at College.

 On arrival please check in at the Porters’ Lodge on St Andrews’ Street.
 Please show your booking confirmation to the Porter who will provide you with your room key, a map of the College and direct you to your room.
-Despite the term ‘Porter’, it is not part of a College Porters’ duties to handle luggage; you must carry your own luggage to your room.
+Despite the term ‘Porter’, it is not part of a College Porter's duties to handle luggage; you must carry your own luggage to your room.

 Also, on arrival at College all guests will be requested to complete a Guest Registration Document (As required by the Immigration (Hotel Records) Order 1972).
 Guests will need to give their name, address and nationality.
 Non UK guests will also be required the number and the place of issue of their passport as well as their next destination.
 These record must then be kept for 12 months.